primiano/perfetto-docs/docs/concepts/config.md

 Each buffer has a fill policy which is either:

-* RING_BUFFER (default): the buffer behaves like a ring buffer and writes when full will wrap over and replpace the oldest trace data in the buffer.
+* RING_BUFFER (default): the buffer behaves like a ring buffer and writes when full will wrap over and replace the oldest trace data in the buffer.

 * DISCARD: the buffer stops accepting data once full.
 Further write attempts are dropped on the floor.